TerrySimBar/sqlAlchemy-challenge/README.md

 #### Usage
 1. Ensure that you have the appropriate SQLite and CSV files.
 2. Run the ""analysis.ipynb script in an appropriate code editor such as Jupyter Notebook.
-3. Run the app.py script in an appropriate code editor and render in a web browser cush as Google Chrome with the necessary extensions, for example, to optimize JSON.
+3. Run the app.py script in an appropriate code editor and render in a web browser such as Google Chrome with the necessary extensions, to optimize JSON, for example.

 #### Contributions
 Contributions to this project are highly encouraged!
 If you wish to contribute, please follow these guidelines: